What If Surfing Isn’t Enough?

 Surfing, cycling and the mental space in between.

-Writing this is the last thing in the world that I want to do, but I made a film and without this context I guess it doesn’t make much sense.
+Writing this is the last thing in the world that I want to do, but I made a film called ‘1000 Miles To Get Your Head Straight’ and without this context I guess it doesn’t make much sense.

 And it ended up kind of being about me, which was/is the last thing I really feel comfortable with.

 So this has gone on and on.
 I’ve tried running from it – I left home at 18 and moved to Australia where I knew no one.
 Which didn’t help much.
 Tried drinking, snorting and partying it away with disastrous consequences.
 Tried working it away, ditto.
-And since going “freelance” – post working full time at Stab and Monster Children (probably not the best lifestyle choice for someone predisposed to thinking the sky’s about to fall on their head) I’ve been travelling.
-First the world, then secondly Australia when COVID hit, scraping by on 40k a year, just drifting really and soaking it in.
-Then love in the time of Corona landed me in the Northern Rivers, Mullumbimby to be exact.
+And since going “freelance” post working full time at Stab and Monster Children – probably not the best lifestyle choice for someone predisposed to thinking the sky’s about to fall on their head – I’ve been travelling.
+First the world, then when COVID hit, Australia.
+Scraping by on 40k a year, just drifting really and soaking it in.
+Then love in the time of Corona landed me in the Northern Rivers.
+Mullumbimby, to be exact.
 It was the second disastrous bite of trying to live in that peculiar corner of the Northern NSW coast.
 And in short, I fucking hated it.

-It represented everything I loathe about my middle-class English roots (no offence to my friends, still girlfriend and general good folk who do reside in either place).
-Just the worst manifestation of Western culture – superstition, an almighty dose of self-righteousness, tin foil hat lunacy, and just the overwhelming stench of superiority.
+It mirrored everything I loathe about my middle-class English roots (no offence to my friends, still girlfriend and general good folk who do reside in either place).
+Just the worst manifestation of Western culture – superstition, unfathomable cultural appropriation, an almighty dose of self-righteousness, tin foil hat lunacy, and just an overwhelming stench of superiority.
 In short, just like Conservative England, it’s a silly, dull place and I felt very out of place in it.

 Surfing and travelling have long been the way I keep my mental ducks (barely) in a row.
-In fact, I think the closest I ever come to happiness is a cheap hotel room in a new place, like the one I’m writing from now, (the Inna Heritage in Denpasar) and a beer, joint or coffee with an interesting new person.
+I think the closest I ever come to genuine happiness is a cheap hotel room in a new place, like the one I’m writing from now (the Inna Heritage in Denpasar) and a beer, joint or coffee with an interesting new person.
 A fair few of which are littered amongst the back catalogue of this here website (click the photos).

 Whilst everyone headed east to The Pass, I headed west into the abyss of the hinterland.
-Every ride felt like an adventure, full of pain, suffering, elation; a clear narrative arc which always ended with a resolution of sorts (and a few “My bike’s fucked, can you come pick me up?” phone calls).
-A nice metaphor for life, something that I’d previously found in surfing but have found increasingly hard to find recently.
+Every ride felt like an adventure, full of pain, suffering and progress: a clear narrative arc that always ended with a resolution of sorts (and a few “My bike’s fucked, can you come pick me up?” phone calls).
+A nice metaphor for life, and something that I’d previously found in surfing but have found increasingly hard to find recently.

 Remarkably, GoPro said “yes”, slung me every piece of gadgetry known to man, a little cash which I spent before leaving (Jesus film shit’s expensive!) and then I had to work out how the fuck I was going to make this thing work.